xyz2009ee/get_clean_data_xyz2009ee/README.md

 colnames(total2)[563] <- "subject labels"

 #Then Extracts only the measurements on the mean and standard deviation for each measurement.
-The
-#new created dataframe is total3.
+The new dataframe is total3.
 total3 <- total2[,grep("mean|std|activity labels|subject labels",colnames(total2))]

 #Now labels the activity variable in the dataframe with descriptive variable names